cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 {{%children style="h2" description="true"%}}

-This Example demonstrates a simple infrastructure setup in **Openstack**, the deployment consists of a VM, network and all of the essential peripherals in Openstack (security group, subnet, etc.).
+This Example demonstrates a simple infrastructure setup in **OpenStack**, the deployment consists of :

+ * VM Instance
+ * Security Group
+ * Network
+ * All of the essential peripherals in OpenStack (ip, nic, etc...).

-On this example we will deploy only the infrastructure, later on advanced examples(multi cloud examples) we will deploy an application on this specific infrastructure.
+ On this example we will deploy only the infrastructure, later on more advanced examples (multi cloud examples) we will deploy an application on this specific infrastructure.

  Cloudify allows for multiple user interfaces.
-In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line interface (CLI).
+ In this tutorial we will demonstrate the usage of Cloudify management console (web UI) and Cloudify command line interface (CLI).

 The following steps demonstrate firstly the **CLI approach**, while the last section demonstrates **the web UI** approach.

-## Step 1: Install the Cloudify Manager inside Docker container
+## Step 1: Install Cloudify Manager inside Docker container

-In order to deploy the Cloudify manager inside Docker container follow the instructions on [this page]({{< relref "trial_getting_started/set_trial_manager/trial_install.md" >}}).
+In order to deploy the Cloudify manager inside Docker container, follow the instructions on [this page]({{< relref "trial_getting_started/set_trial_manager/trial_install.md" >}}).

 ## Step 2: Create the secrets containing Openstack credentials

-To connect to Openstack a set of credentials are required.
+To connect to OpenStack a set of credentials are required.
 Cloudify recommends storing such sensitive information in a Cloudify secret.
 Secrets are kept encrypted in a secure way and used in run-time by the system.
 Learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).

-Store the secrets in the manager:
+To store the secrets in the manager:

 This can be done through the command line or directly via Cloudify management console.